srl-labs/learn-srlinux/docs/ndk/guide/env/python.md

 ```

 ## NDK language bindings
 As explained in the [NDK Architecture](../architecture.md) section, NDK is a gRPC based service.
-To be able to use gRPC services in a Python program the [language bindings](https://grpc.io/docs/languages/python/quickstart/) have to be generated from the source proto files.
+The [language bindings](https://grpc.io/docs/languages/python/quickstart/) have to be generated from the source proto files to use gRPC services in a Python program.

-Nokia provides not only the [source proto files](https://github.com/nokia/srlinux-ndk-protobufs) for the SR Linux NDK service, but also [NDK Python language bindings](https://github.com/nokia/srlinux-ndk-py).
+Nokia not only provides the [proto files](https://github.com/nokia/srlinux-ndk-protobufs) for the SR Linux NDK service but also [NDK Python language bindings](https://github.com/nokia/srlinux-ndk-py).

 With the provided Python bindings, the NDK can be installed with pip